telerik/winforms-docs/editors/datetimepicker/navigation-modes.md

 slug: winforms/editors/datetimepicker/navigation-modes
 tags: navigation,modes
 published: True
-position: 2
+position: 3
 ---

 # Navigation Modes

-The embedded __RadCalendar__ has HeaderNavigationMode property, which determines what will be
-        the behavior of control when end-users click on the header of __RadCalendar__.
+The embedded __RadCalendar__ has HeaderNavigationMode property, which determines what will be the behavior of control when end-users click on the header of __RadCalendar__.
 In this article we demonstrate how to change the default navigation mode.

-      #_[C#] Setting the value of RadDateTimePicker_
+#### Setting the value of RadDateTimePicker

 {{source=..\SamplesCS\Editors\DateTimePicker2.cs region=HeaderNavigationMode}}
 {{source=..\SamplesVB\Editors\DateTimePicker2.vb region=HeaderNavigationMode}}